-4.3 Some Implementation Details
+4.3 Some implementation details

 There is a unique meeting-ID associated with each media type (audio/video) in a multimedia meeting, thus if there is both audio and video conferencing (depicted in figure 2), there would be unique meeting-ID for the audio conferencing and one for the video conferencing.
-Furthermore, since we use RTP for individual audio/video streams, we need two unique topics for each meeting - one for RTP packages and the other for RTCP packages (discussed in section 2.0).
+Furthermore, since we use RTP for individual audio/video streams, we need two unique topics for each meeting - one for RTP packages and the other for RTCP packages (discussed in section 2).
 To this effect, individual meetings have unique even-numbered integers assigned as topics.
-We then used this even-numbered integer as the topic for RTCP packets and the odd-numbered integer, immediately following that even-number, as the topic for RTCP packets.
-This is very similar to the RTP protocol in which RTP packets are exchanged on an even number of RTCP packets are exchanged on the odd-numbered (RTP port + 1) port.
+We then used this evennumbered integer as the topic for RTP packets and the odd-numbered integer, immediately following that evennumber, as the topic for RTCP packets.
+This is very similar to the RTP protocol in which RTP packets are exchanged on an even number port and RTCP packets are exchanged on the odd-numbered (RTP port + 1) port.